m-joon-ixix/vlm-verbal-confidence/readme.md

+ℹ️ This is a public repository built to share my progress during the Ph.D. application process.
+The development is ongoing in another private repository which has 200+ commits.

 # Managing Secrets
 > This project manages secrets in a separate yaml file, which is not uploaded to GitHub for security purposes.
 The file is `config/secrets.yaml` and should be in the following format.
 ```yaml